Askanat/Git101/README.md

 * Click on `New`
 * Specify a name for you project, for example `MyProject`
 * You can also set a README or a licence.
 To choose them see this [markdown guide](https://guides.github.com/features/mastering-markdown/) or [this guide](https://choosealicense.com) to choose your licence
+* Finally, use `git clone https://github.com/username/MyProject.git` to clone your project in your folder

 ### From existing sources
 Considering the following: